 We have analyzed data collected from the Cosmic Ray

-Subsystem (CRS) instrument (Stone et al., 1977) on the Voyager 2 (V2) spacecraft during calibration manuevers for the magnetic field instrument while the spacecraft was located in the inner heliosheath of the heliosphere.
+Subsystem instrument (Stone et al., 1977) on the Voyager 2 (V2) spacecraft during calibration manuevers for the magnetic field instrument while the spacecraft was located in the inner heliosheath of the heliosphere.

 We find that there is a diffusive anisotropy in the intensity of ~0.5-35 MeV particles (mostly protons) that indicates that there exists a diffusive flow of these particles from the flank or tail of the heliosphere

 towards the nose and is slightly equatorward as well.

 solar wind termination shock.